kidcalamity/Hello-World/README.md

 # Hello-World
-First is the Worst
+First is the Worst,
-Second is the best
+Second is the best,
 Third is the one wearing a safety vest